Nordic (tug): Construction and commissioning

 Constructions began on 27 October 2009 on the P+S Werften yards, formerly known as Peene-Werft, in Wolgast, Mecklenburg-Western Pomerania, with yard number 563.
 Sea trials were held in October 2010.
 In the course of these trials, the Nordic delivered a bollard pull of 207 tons (ca. 2,030 kN).
 After its completion on 15 November 2010 and the christening on 8 December 2010 by Susanne Ramsauer, the wife of Federal German Minister of Transport Peter Ramsauer, the ship replaced the salvage tug Oceanic which was decommissioned after 41 years in service on New Year's Day 2011.
 Unofficially, the construction costs of the Nordic were said to have been about € 50 million.

 Operation

 The Nordic is owned by NORTUG Bereederungs GmbH & Co.
 KG which is partially held by the members of the German consortium Arbeitsgemeinschaft Küstenschutz.
 The ship is operated by Fairplay (after merger with the former operatior Bugsier-, Reederei- und Bergungsgesellschaft) who charter the tow vessel to the Federal Ministry of Transport, Building and Urban Development for an initial time of ten years and a fee of €114 million.
 The operational base is Cuxhaven on the mouth of the river Elbe.
 With a maximum speed of 19.9 kn the Nordic is able to reach any stricken vessel in German North Sea waters within two hours.

 In order to be able to operate in a contaminated atmosphere, the ship has been fitted with superstructures that can be sealed tight and are explosion-proof.

+The crew of 16 includes a four people boarding team.
+In addition, up to 10 ship’s mechanic trainees and a training officer can be taken on board.
+Every three weeks the two regular crews take turns at the homeport Cuxhaven and take provisions, fuel etc. on board for the next three-weeks of readiness at sea.

+In 2017, the Nordic was deployed to the “Glory Amsterdam” accident.
+The Chinese captain of the damaged ship initially did not recognize the Nordic as an emergency vehicle of the Federal Republic of Germany.
+In 2019 the ship was given a black, red and gold identification on the side.